-However, since tourism is an important contributor to the regional economy, this report considers all tourism assets located within 15km of the Proposed Development.
+Tourism is an important contributor to the regional economy, and therefore this report considers all tourism assets located within 15km of the Proposed Development.
 This includes:

 - local tourist attractions;

 - local accommodation providers; and

 - recreational trails and core paths.

 5.2.1 Local Tourist Attractions